acrocephalus/TweeViz/README.md

 edges.csv: it is a file formatted according to the Gephi specifications so it can be directly imported.

 #Caution
 This program uses the Twitter's API so it is subject to its ToS.
+In order not to hit its rate limits, a sleeping time of 30 seconds is placed before making a new request.
 For more information on Twitter's API check https://dev.twitter.com/rest/public/rate-limiting